 "It is an honor serving the citizens of Lemay and Affton in the legislature," Sifton said.
 "I also hope to have the opportunity to serve the residents of the City of St. Louis who will now be in the same district as the Lemay and Affton constituents I already serve."

-A judicial panel redrew the state districts, affecting voters and politicians in St. Louis.
+, affecting voters and politicians in St. Louis.